 For example, in one

 Lung cancer has a relatively low 5-year survival rate compared with other cancers, and it is the leading cause of death from cancer.
-Factors such as age, sex, and health inequities related to race can affect the numbers.
+Age, sex, and health inequities related to race can affect the numbers.

-It is important to remember that the survival rate does not mean that a person will live or die in 5 years.
+It is important to remember that the survival rate does not mean a person will live or die in 5 years.
 A person should talk with a doctor about their outlook.
-They can explain the factors that may affect them and recommend treatments to prolong survival.
+They can explain the factors affecting them and recommend treatments to prolong survival.